aim42/aim42.org-site/_apply/10-analyze.md

 ---
 title: "Analyze"
 layout: single
-excerpt: "find problems, risks, deficiencies and technical debt within your system and your development process."
+excerpt: "Find problems, risks, deficiencies and technical debt within your system and your development process."

 ---